Cartridges

 • requires careful setup, especially VTA

-• premium price category
+• sits in the premium price category alongside microline

 How the Stylus Shape Affects Record Wear